morgana-x/mc-galaxy-server-backup/README.md

+## This requires the inf id version of mcgalaxy

 Reccomended MOTD for a survival level, also do `/pvp add [levelname]` to add survival to a level on top of this
 ```
 daynightcycle=true +hold -speed maxspeed=1.47 -hax +thirdperson